bobis33/Area/README.md

 - A web frontend that allows users to create and manage their automation scenarios.
 - A mobile frontend that allows users to create and manage their automation scenarios.

 ## Getting Started

 ### Prerequisites

 - [Docker](https://docs.docker.com/get-docker/)

-You will need to create a `.env` file at the root of each service with the following content, refer to the documentation of each service for more information.
+You will have to create a `.env` file at the root of each service and copy the content of the `.env.example` file in it.
+You will have to fill the variables with your own values.
+For more information, please refer to the documentation of each service.

 ### Launch